lazamar/lazamar.github.io/_posts/2024-04-01-virtual-dom.md

 They do that through a Virtual DOM.

-## The goal of the Virtual DOM
+## The goal of a Virtual DOM

 It's not about performance.

-The Virtual DOM is an abstraction to simplify the act of modifying a UI.
+A Virtual DOM is an abstraction to simplify the act of modifying a UI.

 You describe how you would like your page to look like and the library takes care of taking the DOM from its current state, to the state you want it to be in.